 g) that the objective of the procedures prescribed in Appendix 30B is to guarantee in practice, for all countries, equitable access to the geostationary-satellite orbit in the frequency bands of the fixed-satellite service covered by this Appendix;

-h) that appropriate regulatory and interference-management mechanisms, including necessary mitigation measures and associated techniques are required for the operation of earth stations on aircraft and vessels in the 12.75-13.25 GHz (Earth-to-space) frequency band to protect other space and terrestrial services in this band as well as services in adjacent frequency bands and without adversely affecting those services and their future development, taking into account the provisions of Appendix 30B (see also resolves xx on responsibilities);
+h) that appropriate regulatory and interference-management mechanisms, including necessary mitigation measures and associated techniques are required for the operation of A-ESIMs and M-ESIMs in the 12.75-13.25 GHz (Earth-to-space) frequency band to protect other space and terrestrial services in this band as well as services in adjacent frequency bands and without adversely affecting those services and their future development, taking into account the provisions of Appendix 30B (see also resolves xx on responsibilities);

-i) that the frequency bands in the space-to-Earth direction corresponding to the frequency band 12.75-13.25 GHz are 10.7-10.95 GHz and 11.2-11.45 GHz, which may be used by earth stations on board aircraft and vessels, subject to not claiming protection from other services and applications of the FSS as well as other radiocommunication services to which the frequency band is allocated;
+i) that the frequency bands in the space-to-Earth direction corresponding to the frequency band 12.75-13.25 GHz are 10.7-10.95 GHz and 11.2-11.45 GHz, which may be used by A-ESIMs and M-ESIMs, subject to not claiming protection from other services and applications of the FSS as well as other radiocommunication services to which the frequency band is allocated;

-[j) that there is a need to develop a methodology on how to protect [neighbouring] space stations of Appendix 30B from earth stations on board aircraft and vessels communicating with a GSO FSS space station;] [Editor’s note: this considering is subject to revision or candidate for deletion.]

 k) that there is no publicly available information on coordination agreements reached among administrations regarding GSO FSS satellite networks except whether coordination has been completed, which is provided to, and published by the BR;

-l) that there is a need to establish an agreed interference management procedure or mitigation measures together with associated techniques to address the potential interference arising from the use of earth stations on board aircraft and vessels referred to in this Resolution; Editor’s note: this considering is subject to revision.
+l) that there is a need to establish an agreed interference management procedure or mitigation measures together with associated techniques to address the potential interference arising from the use of A-ESIMs and M-ESIMs referred to in this Resolution; Editor’s note: this considering is subject to revision.

-m) that the operation of earth stations on board aircraft and vessels requires the establishment of one or more gateway earth station facilities in one or several countries that are within the service area of the associated satellite network and that are authorized by the administration on the territory where such earth stations are located, in order to allow such communication to take place,
+m) that the operation of A-ESIMs and M-ESIMs requires the establishment of one or more gateway earth station facilities in one or several countries that are within the service area of the associated satellite network and that are authorized by the administration on the territory where such earth stations are located,

 [Editor’s note: some of the above considering may be moved to recognizing.]